deadline-cxn/floridaman/ReadMe.md

 ===============
 Instructions for getting the source code to compile.

-- Kick Assembler v5.5: http://www.theweb.dk/KickAssembler This requires java in order to work You can configure KickAssembler to automatically start Vice after a compile, and it will start the program immediately.
-This is helpful.
+- Kick Assembler v5.5: http://www.theweb.dk/KickAssembler This requires java in order to work.

+    You can configure KickAssembler to automatically start Vice after a compile, and it will start the program immediately.

-        - First, locate the file: KickAss.cfg in the KickAss folder
+    First, locate the file: KickAss.cfg in the KickAss folder

-        - Edit the KickAss.cfg and make sure it looks like this:
+    Edit the KickAss.cfg and make sure it looks like this:

             -showmem